|(Glen Arbor, Michigan)|

 Intelligam: Understanding What Happened to Me

-- If this event had not happened I would not have become a Jesus-follower.
-I needed something experiential that could change me.
+- If this event had not happened, I don't know that I would have become a Jesus-follower.
+I needed something experiential that could waken me.
 It happened.

 - I agree with William James who, in his Varieties of Religious Experience, writes: "A mystical experience is authoritative for the one who experiences it.
 But a mystical experience that happens to one person need not be authoritative for other people."
 I'm good with that.
 (With the exception that the mystical-religious experiences of certain other persons have carried authority with me because of, to me, their credibility.)

 - My initial religious experience ripped me out of non-reflective deism into full-blown Christian theism.
 I now believed in God, and in Jesus.
-This experiential belief had an evidential quality for me, and propelled me to go after an understanding of what had happened.
-45 years later, this has not stopped.
+This experience-based belief had an evidential quality for me, propelling me to go after an understanding of what had happened.
+Now, forty-nine years later, this has not stopped.
 Today I am a deeper believer in God and Jesus than ever.

 - True religion (not the jeans - they are too expensive) includes experience.
 Theory without experience is empty.
 Hebrew-Christianity is essentially about a relationship with God; a mutual indwelling experiential reality.
 This includes prayer-as-dialogue with God, the sense of God's presence, being-led by God, and so on.
 And worship.
 Worship is experiential and logical in the sense that: If God is love, and God is real, and love is about relationship (love has an "other"), then it follows that one will know and be known by God. ("Know," in Hebrew, means experiential intimacy, and not Cartesian subject-object distance.
-For more see, e.g., the current writings of James K.A.
+For more see, e.g., the writings of James K.A.
 Smith.
-See also Notre Dame philosopher Alvin Plantinga's chapter of faith as knowledge, in Knowledge and Christian Belief.)
+See also Notre Dame philosopher Alvin Plantinga's chapter of faith as knowledge, in Knowledge and Christian Belief.
+See Craig Keener's Miracles, and his Spirit Hermeneutics.)

 - I keep returning to my initial God-encounter.
 It functions, for me, as a raison d-etre.
-Philosophically, it's one of a number of "properly basic" experiences I've had, still have, and will have.
+Philosophically, it's one of a number of "properly basic" experiences I've had, still have, and expect to have.
 (See, e.g., philosophers like William P. Alston.)

 My studies confirmed my initial act of faith.
-Here are some things I believe to be academically sound.
+Here are some things I now believe to be cogent.

 - The New Testament documents are reliable in their witness to the historical person Jesus.
 (The recent minority Facebook claim that Jesus never existed is sheer unstudied goofiness.)
-(See, e.g., something like Richard Bauckham's Jesus and the Eyewitnesses, or Craig Keener's The Historical Jesus of the Gospels.)
+(See, e.g., something like Richard Bauckham's Jesus and the Eyewitnesses, or Craig Keener's The Historical Jesus of the Gospels.
+And, I am looking forward to Craig's forthcoming book, Christobiography: Memory, History, and the Reliability of the Gospels.)

 - A strong inductive argument can be made for the bodily resurrection of Jesus from the dead.
 (I shared briefly about this in my response to the student's question.)